PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: discardHashTag(enableFilter)

-    The function that will toggle URL hash tag recordings.
+    The function that will set tracker to include or remove `URL fragment identifier<https://en.wikipedia.org/wiki/Fragment_identifier>`_ from tracked URLs.

-    :param boolean enableFilter: **Required** If set to true hash tags will not be recorded.
+    :param boolean enableFilter: **Required** If set to true, URL fragment identifier will be removed from tracked URLs.

 .. function:: setGenerationTimeMs(generationTime)